pandas-dev/pandas/doc/source/indexing.rst

    Series(randn(8), index=tuples)

-The reason that the MultiIndex matters is that it can allow you to do grouping, selection, and reshaping operations as we will describe below and in subsequent areas of the documentation.
+The reason that the ``MultiIndex`` matters is that it can allow you to do grouping, selection, and reshaping operations as we will describe below and in subsequent areas of the documentation.
+As you will see in later sections, you can find yourself working with hierarchically-indexed data without creating a ``MultiIndex`` explicitly yourself.
+However, when loading data from a file, you may wish to generate your own ``MultiIndex`` when preparing the data set.

 Basic indexing on axis with MultiIndex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~